K-Nearest Neighbors (KNN) Implementation Tutorial with PXL

 • Converts the results into a format that can be returned to the host.

-void knnParallel(pxl::runtime::Context* context, pxl::runtime::Parallel* parallel, float* data,
+void knnPtr(pxl::runtime::Context* context, pxl::runtime::Map* executor, float* data,

 int* label, const std::vector<float>& target,